 - Plan your content in advance, brainstorm and come up with as many blog post ideas as you can.
 Get a journal or create a spreadsheet and write down all the blog post ideas you have and research the good keywords for them and write those down too.
 Or look up some good keywords and plan blog posts around those keywords.
 You must plan all this well in advance.
 Some expert bloggers recommend you plan your blog posts a year in advance but I recommend you should have you content for at least a month or two planned ahead of time.

-- Device a plan for yourself by dividing all the tasks over the days of week.
+- Device a plan for yourself by dividing all the tasks over the days of the week.
 For example, you can spend Monday and Tuesday creating blog posts and dedicate two hours on both days to creating pins.
-On Wednesday you can edit your post, add images and optimize it before posting it, while creating content for Facebook in final two hours.
-On Thursday and Friday you can again dedicate your time creating a fresh blog post and spend final two hours of your dedicated time on Twitter and Quora.
-Edit and Publish Your blog post on Saturday and take the rest of weekend off.
+On Wednesday you can edit your post, add images, and optimize it before posting it while creating content for Facebook in the final two hours.
+On Thursday and Friday, you can again dedicate your time to creating a fresh blog post and spend the final two hours of your dedicated time on Twitter and Quora.
+Edit and Publish Your blog post on Saturday and take the rest of the weekend off.

 - Sometimes while creating a blog post we can get so caught up in it that we forget about promotion.
-On the other hand creating pretty picture for social media could be so gratifying that you can easily just forget about writing the blog post.
-I call it The Blogger’s Black hole.
+On the other hand, creating a pretty pictures for social media could be so gratifying that you can easily just forget about writing the blog post.
+I call it Blogger’s Blackhole.
 Create spreadsheets on excel to stay organized and keep track of tasks.
 It will effectively stop you from slipping into the black hole and will also give you a sense of achievement at the end of the day when you are filling up the sheets.

 Q12: How do I monetize my website?